-Altered prompts for Active Learning

-- 1. Draw the people who help you persevere in your learning - 2.
-Draw the tools that help you persevere in your learning - 3.
-Draw the places where you persevere in your learning - 4.
-Draw the interactions between the people and the tools that help you persevere in your learning

-Add in your idea to complete the four prompts for your Infinity Learning Map 2

-- > Draw the people who help you

-- > Draw the tools that help you

-- > Draw the places that help you

-- > Draw the interactions that help you
+Origin al prompts Altere d prompts for Active Learning - Draw the people who help you learn 1.
+Draw the people who help you persevere in your learning × Draw the tools that help you learn 2.
+Draw the tools that help you persevere in your learning Draw the places that help you learn.
+3. Draw the places where you persevere in your learning Draw the interactions that help you learn 4.
+Draw the interactions between the people and the tools that help you persevere in your learning Add in Add in your idea to complete the four prompts for your Infinity Learning Map 2 Draw the people who help you ≻ Draw the tools that help you \checkmark Draw the places that help you Draw the interactions that help you L